pandulapeter/beagle/README.md

 )
 ```

-## Logging and intercepting network events
+## Advanced features
-To add content to [LogListModule](https://github.com/pandulapeter/beagle/tree/master/common/src/main/java/com/pandulapeter/beagle/modules/LogListModule.kt) or [NetworkLogListModule](https://github.com/pandulapeter/beagle/tree/master/common/src/main/java/com/pandulapeter/beagle/modules/NetworkLogListModule.kt), you can simply call Beagle.log() and Beagle.logNetworkEvent() respectively.
-However, you might need to access this functionality from pure Java / Kotlin modules or, in the case of network events, you might want to use an Interceptor / Logger that works out of the box.
+To take advantage of some of the library's more powerful features, additional setup is needed.

 ### Logging
-While calling Beagle.log() is the simplest way to add items to the log list, a special workaround is needed to access this functionality from pure Kotlin modules.
+While calling **Beagle.log()** is the simplest way to add items to [LogListModule](https://github.com/pandulapeter/beagle/tree/master/common/src/main/java/com/pandulapeter/beagle/modules/LogListModule.kt), a special workaround is needed to access this functionality from pure Kotlin modules.
 Another frequent use case is integration with [Timber](https://github.com/JakeWharton/timber).

 #### Logging from pure Kotlin modules
 To access the same functionality that Beagle.log() provides from a pure Kotlin / Java module, first you need to add the following to the module in question: